jgillman/dotfiles/README.md

 home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

-I've included the vim plugins I use as submodules in git.
-Should you want to use them as well you must instansiate them after you clone the initial repo.

-- `git submodule init`
-- `git submodule update`

-On top of that, [wincent's Command-T](https://github.com/wincent/Command-T) plugin must be initialized as well.
-To use Command-T you must also have vim with ruby support, I'll let you figure that out.

-- `cd ~/.vim/bundle/command-t/ruby/command-t`
-- `ruby extconf.rb`
-- `make`

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your